 - Oregon licensed private investigators.
 Investigators must provide enough information to identify a specific record.
 Records ordered by mail should include a photocopy of the investigator’s Oregon license.

 After 6 Months from the Date of Death:

-Certified copies for individuals who died in Oregon more than 6 months ago must be obtained from the Oregon Center for Health Statistics (Vital Records).
+Certified copies for individuals who died in Oregon more than 6 months ago must be obtained from the Oregon Health Authority.